finos/common-domain-model/documentation/source/documentation.rst

 	  bespokeProvision string (0..1) ;
   }

-* The ``CsaInitialMargin2016`` abstract class extends the ``Csa2016`` class to specify the provisions for the 2016 ISDA Credit Support Annex for Initial Margin that are common among the applicable governing laws:
+* The ``CsaInitialMargin2016`` abstract class extends the ``Csa2016`` class to specify the provisions for the 2016 ISDA Credit Support Annex for Initial Margin that are common among the applicable governing laws.

  .. code-block:: Java